In this chapter, I’ll expose the pitfalls to avoid as a newbie (or even experienced) trainer to make your journey stress-free.

 It gets better, I promise.

 Doing your workouts at a venue other than the gym you work in

-For the most part, when you are wanting to keep yourself in shape, you should workout at the gym where you are employed.
+For the most part, when you want to keep yourself in shape, you should work out at the gym where you are employed.